 Beer and barrels just seem to go together — at least in some drinking songs.
-However, in modern breweries, beer is usually found in stainless steel vessels.
-These days, why would you store beer in a vessel with a potential for sanitation issues, that slowly lets in oxygen as the beer is aged and can’t hold pressure?
+Why would you store beer in a vessel with a potential for sanitation issues, that slowly lets in oxygen as the beer is aged and can’t hold pressure?
 There are a couple possible answers to this question.
 Some brewers age their beer in bourbon barrels to impart a mixed oak and whiskey flavor to their beers.
-(See the October 2006 issue of BYO for more on using bourbon barrels.)
 Others brew sour beers and the “bugs” in the wood and oxygen permeability might be just what they are looking for.
 Finally, some brewers may simply be looking to add a little oak character to a regular (non-sour) beer.
 This article will explain how to maintain a new, “clean” barrel for oak-aging your beer.

 Buying a Barrel